janodev/HexColors/README.md

 	  - Tag Xcode with an arbitrary string: `spctl --add --label "Unsigned Xcode" /Applications/Xcode-beta.app`
     - Approve all apps with that arbitrary string: `spctl --enable --label "Approved"`

-If you ever want to revert to a signed Xcode (don’t do it now!), just change the symbolic link that you created before:
+If you ever want to revert to a signed Xcode, change the symbolic link:
 ```swift
 cd /Applications/Xcode-beta.app/Contents/MacOS
 sudo ln -sf Xcode.signed Xcode